Strong consistency of Krichevsky-Trofimov estimator for the number of communities in the Stochastic Block Model: Proof of the Consistency Theorem

 As before, we want to obtain $(\tilde{\pi}, \tilde{S})\in \Theta^{k_0-1}$ that maximizes the second term in the right-hand side of the equality above.
-The rest of the proof here is analogous to that of Lemma~\ref{lemma:ratio_underfitting_rho}, by observing that $\tau$ is also a convex function and therefore the lower bound on 0 in \eqref{eq:lim_ratio_underfitting2} also holds. \end{proof}
+The rest of the proof here is analogous to that of Lemma~\ref{lemma:ratio_underfitting_rho}, by observing that $\tau$ is also a convex function and therefore the difference in \eqref{eq:lim_ratio_underfitting2} is lower bounded by 0. \end{proof}